 Karnali Highway, Nepal

-This 150-mile long Himalayan road in west Nepal can easily compare with the Yungas Road in Bolivia.
+If you like to drive off the road, you should definitely check out the Karnali Highway (at your own risk, of course).
+This 150-mile-long Himalayan road in west Nepal can easily be compared with the Yungas Road in Bolivia.
 The Karnali Highway is basically a dirt road without any barriers and close-to-zero visibility.
 On top of that, the road also has a lot of steep climbs and is filled with potholes.
 It really doesn’t take a lot to make a mistake here and that’s why even cyclists avoid riding this road.

 Guoliang Tunnel Road, China